 This offers a breathtaking yet finely sizzled nose made of peach, pear, bergamot, sea breeze, flowery elements, mint and flint stone.
 The wine proves superbly elegant and refined on the palate.
 It develops density and a compact structure coupled to juicy complexity.
 Salty elements add freshness to the gorgeously focused palate.
 The finish is all about airiness, precision, focus and elegance.
 The overall balance is that found in the finest of Clos Sainte Hune or some of the mythical bottles of Künstler from the 1990s.
 This is a modern-day legend in the making! — 7 years ago

 Truly one of the most singular wines in the world attaining mythical-like status, it’s wild and vibrant with a captivating strawberry-spice and floral bouquet with a deep, exceedingly elegant palate and a scintillating finish that goes on and on.
-Amazing wine and the most perfect summer red. — 10 months ago
+Amazing wine and the most perfect summer red. — a year ago

 Okay, so we’ve had Gentaz and Verset along with a ridiculous collection of other truly great wines; the likes of which could have easily stood very much on their own and been the showpiece of the night.
 But we weren’t finished yet.
 So why not another mythical creature?
 Chave’s Vin de Paille is so rare.
 It’s only been made a dozen or so times in history and always in tiny numbers.
 The 1990 Vin de Paille pours like a liquid Tiger’s eye with notes of persimmons, golden raisins, and peach crisp.
 So rich and yet, not cloying.
 An amazing pairing with foie toast and candied chestnuts.
 Drink now through infinity.
 Honestly, I don’t know how a wine like this ever dies unless it lives a hard life. — 2 years ago